Get Started: Before You Arrive

 While there are desktop computers in residences and libraries as well as short-term laptop loans available on campus, you'll want your own laptop, if at all possible.
 We recommend bringing the following items:

 - Sleeve or case to protect your device

 - External hard drive (1 TB) to backup your computer, in addition to setting up cloud backup system

-Both Macs and Windows are used and supported on campus, and public computer clusters include both operating systems.
-It's also wise to add an extended warranty to your devices.
+Both Macs and Windows are used and supported on campus, and public computer clusters include access to software on both operating systems.

 If you own or require adaptive computing equipment, contact the Office of Accessible Education.
 They will advise you on system configurations and resources available to students with disabilities.
 You can reach out to them at firstname.lastname@example.org or call (650) 723-1066.